KrishnaMohanty08/DSA/README.md

-# Data Structures and Algorithms (DSA) in Java
+# Data Structures and Algorithms (DSA) in C

-Welcome to my Java-focused Data Structures and Algorithms (DSA) repository!
+Welcome to my C-focused Data Structures and Algorithms (DSA) repository!
 This collection contains fundamental DSA concepts and implementations, designed to build a solid foundation in problem-solving and algorithmic thinking.

 ## Contents